Themichaelreimer/Themichaelreimer/README.md

 - Docker and Containerization
 - Python / Django
 - Javascript / Vue
+-
 https://medistat.online

 ### Terminal Adventure
 A randomly generated 2D adventure game in the vein of Legend of Zelda and console-based roguelikes.
 Collect progression items, fight the hordes, and descend into the depths to recover your lost wallet.
-First release is currently available and beatable.
-Second release with major graphical improvements is nearing completion. https://github.com/Themichaelreimer/TerminalAdventure
+It's finished and beatable! https://github.com/Themichaelreimer/TerminalAdventure